 The Froebel Archive holds a number of other collections with specific links to early childhood education and the FEI:

-Froebel Useful Links - additonal websites, international collections, and other related information
+Froebel Useful Links - additional websites, international collections, and other related information